 Instead of your storied employment history, the objective statement promotes your career goals and aspirations.
 However, it, too, includes a key, quantifiable win to show you’re top talent.

-Pro Tip: Your undergrad resume heading statement goes at the top of the page just under your contact deets.
+Pro Tip: Any undergraduate's resume heading statement goes at the top of the page just under your contact deets.
 However, write it last.
 With this strategy, you’ll have a better idea of the best content to pitch in this prime location.

 Here’s the best strategy for getting a passing grade on it: